PhrozenByte/phpunit-array-asserts/README.md

 This PHPUnit extension allows developers to test structure and data in single assertion, making test cases less repetitive and easier to understand.
 In some way it's an alternative to PHPUnit's `ArraySubset` constraint that was deprecated in PHPUnit 8 and removed in PHPUnit 9 - just way more powerful and less confusing.
 Refer to the ["Usage" section](#usage) and ["Example" section](#example) below for more info.

+You want more PHPUnit constraints?
+Check out [`PHPUnitThrowableAssertions`](https://github.com/PhrozenByte/phpunit-throwable-asserts)!
+It introduces the `assertCallableThrows()` and `assertCallableThrowsNot()` assertions to improve testing of exceptions and PHP errors.
+It's more powerful and flexible than PHPUnit's core `expectException()` and `expectError()` methods.

 Made with :heart: by [Daniel Rudolf](https://www.daniel-rudolf.de). `PHPUnitArrayAssertions` is free and open source software, released under the terms of the [MIT license](https://github.com/PhrozenByte/phpunit-array-asserts/blob/master/LICENSE).

 **Table of contents:**